-We work with UO students, faculty, and staff—as well as other universities—to support students in need through training and outreach.
+We work with UO students, faculty members, and staff—as well as other universities—to support students in need through training and outreach.

 The Suicide Prevention Team is an interdisciplinary group that meets monthly to explore ways to enhance suicide prevention on campus.
 This group also provides suicide prevention trainings through UO Professional Development every term, as well as trainings open to all faculty, staff, and GEs by request.

-If you are interested in joining the Suicide Prevention Team, please send an e-mail to the Suicide Prevention Team Coordinator at firstname.lastname@example.org.
+If you are interested in joining the Suicide Prevention Team, please email Education and Prevention Outreach Director Mariko Lin (firstname.lastname@example.org).

 Student Suicide Prevention Team